-"Event of Default" shall mean any of the events described under the caption "THE INDENTURE - Events of Default and Remedies under the Indenture - Events of Default Defined" and "THE SERVICE AGREEMENT - Events of Default under the Service Agreement" below.
+"Event of Default" shall mean any of the events described below under "THE INDENTURE-Events of Default and Remedies."

-"Fiscal Year" shall mean the annual accounting year of the City, which currently begins on July 1 of each year.
+"Fiscal Year" shall mean the period of twelve (12) months beginning on July 1 and ending on June 30 of the following calendar year.